smartin-inspirato/serilog-sinks-azureblobstorage/README.md

 # Serilog.Sinks.AzureBlobStorage

-This is a fork of Chris Williams' https://github.com/chriswill/serilog-sinks-azureblobstorage
+> This is a fork of Chris Williams' https://github.com/chriswill/serilog-sinks-azureblobstorage
+>

-This fork specifically focuses on file formatting/date pattern to allow granularity down to the millisecond.
+> This fork specifically focuses on file formatting/date pattern to allow granularity down to the millisecond.
-Ex. {yyyy}/{MM}/{dd}/MyApplication{HHmmssfff}.log
+> Ex. {yyyy}/{MM}/{dd}/MyApplication{HHmmssfff}.log
-This is done to support Azure Event Grid triggering.
+> This is done to support Azure Event Grid triggering.
-Under Azure Event Grid Triggeing, a whole log file can be routed to an logging aggregator service.
+> Under Azure Event Grid Triggeing, a whole log file can be routed to an logging aggregator service.

-End Fork Comments
+>
+> End fork comments
 ---

 Writes to a file in [Windows Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/).